lofar-astron/factor/doc/source/facetselfcal.rst

 	Full-resolution datasets (with all facet sources subtracted)

 Output
     For each band, wide-field (~ 8 degree radius) images, one from before self calibration and one from after self calibration, are made at approximately 90" resolution.
 A region of an example image is shown in the `Residual example image`_.
-Note the improved subtraction for the source in the center (the facet calibrator).
+Note the improved subtraction for the circled source in the center (the facet calibrator).

     .. _`Residual example image`: